Skilled Chicago Traffic Ticket Lawyer

 The penalties for common traffic tickets include:

-Drivers are required to abide by the posted speed limit in the area they are driving.
+Drivers must abide by the posted speed limit in their driving area.
 Driving over the speed limit can lead to a speeding ticket.
 The penalties for speeding tickets may vary depending on how fast the driver was going and whether they were driving in a school or construction zone.
-The penalties for speeding in Chicago include:
+The penalties for speeding in Chicago include the following:

-- $2,500 fine and up to 1 year in jail for 34 mph or more over the limit
+$2,500 fine and up to 1 year in prison for 34 mph or more over the limit

 If another person was injured or killed because of your speeding, you will face further criminal penalties.

 Our traffic violation lawyers aggressively defend clients who have received tickets for speeding in a Chicago construction zone.

 According to Illinois Law 625 ILCS 5/11-605.1, if you are caught speeding 26 miles per hour or more but less than 35 miles per hour in a construction zone, whether workers are present or not, you could be found guilty of a class B misdemeanor.
 If speeding 35 miles per hour or more over the posted speed limit, you could be facing a class A misdemeanor.

 What are the Penalties for Speeding in a Cook County Construction Zone?